Inspiration

 8

-If you are planning a family vacation with children or parents and want to find a quiet and secluded place, choose Sveti Stefan or Herceg Novi.
-Those who can't imagine a vacation without nightlife will love Budva.
-If you want to combine a beach vacation with a tour of Montenegro's natural beauty, come to Ulcinj.
-And the ancient town of Kotor is waiting for those who want to interrupt swimming and sunbathing for a day and immerse themselves in the history of the country.
+If you are planning a family vacation with children or parents and want to find a quiet and secluded spot, choose Sveti Stefan or Herceg Novi.
+Those who can’t imagine a holiday without nightlife will definitely enjoy Budva.
+If you want to combine beach relaxation with exploring Montenegro’s natural beauty, come to Ulcinj.
+And the historic town of Kotor awaits those who want to take a break from swimming and sunbathing for a day and dive into the country’s history.

 • Currency: Euro.
-Dollars can be exchanged, but the exchange rate is usually unfavorable.
-Cards are accepted in most restaurants, stores and bars in resort towns.
+You can exchange dollars, but the rate is usually unfavorable.
+Most restaurants, shops, and bars in resort towns accept cards.

-• Beach season lasts from the end of April to the end of October, during this period the temperature of sea water varies from +18 to +25°C, air - from +20 to +25°C.
+• Beach season: lasts from late April to late October.
+During this period, the sea temperature ranges from +18 to +25°C, and the air temperature ranges from +20 to +25°C.

-• There are twointernational airports: in the capital Podgorica and in Tivat.
-The second is convenient for those heading to the coast (located just 20 kilometers from Budva and 10 kilometers from Kotor).
+• International airports: there are two: in the capital Podgorica and in Tivat.
+The second is convenient for those heading to the coast (located only 20 km from Budva and 10 km from Kotor).

 Take out insurance for traveling abroad in a couple of clicks!